11. case 09 Lie Detector¶

 First of all, initialize the OLED using blocks in the OLED section as shown in the picture.

-After the initial readings have been made and recorded, the moisture sensor now measures the average electrical conductivity over five seconds.
+After the initial readings have been made and recorded, the moisture sensor now measures the average electrical conductivity over 2.5 seconds.
 If it is higher than the average added to the standard deviation, we can conclude that the user has an abnormally high electrical conductivity and is thus lying.
 Then, the LED screen would show an “X”shape.

 To relieve your tired fingers, you can download the code below.